Flagsmith/flagsmith/docs/docs/deployment/hosting/aptible.md

 ADD Procfile /.aptible/Procfile
 ```

-After your image is deployed and pushed to a container registry that Aptible can access, you can deploy it using the
+After your image is built and pushed to a container registry that Aptible can access, you can deploy it using the
 Aptible CLI as you would any other application:

 ```shell